jpz4085/BOOTDISK/README.md

 - Create a boot disk using the pre-built [UEFI Shell](https://github.com/pbatard/UEFI-Shell) image provided by Pete Batard.

+- Erase and format media as FAT, exFAT, NTFS, EXT2/3/4, UDF, JHFS+ and APFS. [^3]

 - Download official retail Windows ISOs and UEFI Shell ISOs using the [Fido](https://github.com/pbatard/Fido) script.

 - Calculate the SHA-1 checksum for Windows ISO files and search the [sha1.rg-adguard.net](https://sha1.rg-adguard.net) databases.